SipanVardanyan/MarktGuru/README.md

 update-database -Context ApplicationDbContext

 Finally, build and run the Application.

+#
 Default Roles & Credentials

 As soon you build and run your application, default users and roles get added to the database.

-Default Roles are as follows.
+Default Roles are as follows:

 SuperAdmin